 A web server is an HTTP server that manages client requests and proxies them to the Oro PHP Application.
 Web server may rely on the PHP-FPM to process requests to Oro PHP Application and prepare the response.

-- MySQL in CE and EE
+PostgreSQL in CE and EE

 For implementation details, see Database System Component topic for more information about the database component.